Akshattriv/akshattriv/README.md

 Hello I am Akshat Trivedi !
-Feel free to connect with me on X : @TrivediAkshat
+Feel free to connect with me on X : @TrivediAkshat, Instagram : @akshat_._trivedi.

  *    Love Devices, Gadgets,  Interests reside in AI and DevOps.
  *    A Computer Science Graduate.
 Working as a Systems Engineer at Infosys.